sabotrax/monisrahmen/README.md

     ```

     Adjust paths according to your installation directory.
-    Notice that fbi is getting restarted shortly after emails have been checked.
+    Notice that fbi is being restarted shortly after emails have been checked.

 ## Acknowledgments